-(2) These regulations expire at the end of 31 March 2017.
+(2) These regulations expire at the end of 31 March 2018 2.

+[Regulation 3 amended in Gazette 6 Oct 2015 p.
+3965.]

 4. Terms used and boxed and shaded paragraphs in the code of practice

 (1) Except where the contrary intention appears, words and expressions used in the Code of Fair Practice for Retirement Villages 2015 have the same meanings as in the Retirement Villages Act 1992.